-My fiction has been published in the anthologies Glasgow Kiss, Orangelabyrinth.com, Shorts 5: The Macallan/Scotland on Sunday Short Story Collection, A Fictional Guide to Scotland, Stramash, The Glasgow Seeker, Snacks after Swimming and Clockworks Vol. 1 (examples can be read on other pages on this site).
+My fiction has been published in the anthologies Glasgow Kiss, Orangelabyrinth.com, Shorts 5: The Macallan/Scotland on Sunday Short Story Collection, A Fictional Guide to Scotland, Stramash, The Glasgow Seeker, Snacks after Swimming, Clockworks Vol. 1 and Homeground (examples can be read on other pages on this site).
 I’ve been a winner of the University of Strathclyde’s Keith Wright Memorial Literary Prize and a recipient of a Scottish Arts Council New Writer’s Bursary award.
 I’m also the author of six local history books.

 About this website